FreifunkBremen/yanic/docs/docs_configuration.md

 {% method %}
 How often send request per respondd.

-It will send UDP packets with multicast group `ff02::2:1001` and port `1001`.
+It will send UDP packets with multicast address `ff02::2:1001` and port `1001`.
 If a node does not answer after the half time, it will request with the last know address under the port `1001`.
 {% sample lang="toml" %}
 ```toml